opf/openproject/docs/release-notes/12/12-0-0/README.md

 ## Change of roles and permissions settings

-With 12.0 we have added more granular rights for projects, for example the addtional right to configure the project overview page.
+With 12.0 we have added more granular rights for projects, for example the additional right to configure the project overview page.
 This way you can even better assign certain permissions to a role in a project.

 ![project permissions](image-20211111095046645.png)